-What is the most essential resource for living life in Christ?
-Listen to our message from this week as our director, Pete Bullette talks about how the Spirit of wisdom and revelation empowers us to live as followers of Jesus.
-This is the second week of our series in the book of Ephesians called In Christ, where we are learning about what it means to truly place our identity in Christ.
+What are the things that get in the way of us experiencing the love of God?
+In our message this week, our campus pastor Pete Bullette talks to us about how our shame gets in the way of experiencing the love that God desires us to experience.
+This is the sixth message of our series in the book of Ephesians called In Christ, where we are learning about what it means to truly place our identity in Christ.

 It's Missions Week at Chi Alpha and we have a special episode with a UVA Alumna who works overseas.
 Come listen to what God is doing around the world and the way that missionaries have to prepare to serve in their fields.
 We also got some great advice about how to live missionally where God currently has us.
 We hope this episode encourages and expands your view of missions!